 SB 172 seeks to establish a new legal standard for workplace harassment claims that will replace the existing "severe or pervasive" standard.
 The new suggested standard in the bill could include single instances of harassment or discrimination.
 The bill also makes changes to the use of non-disclosure agreements (NDAs) in workplace settings to allow for disclosure of harassment to medical or mental health providers, religious advisors legal counsel or family.
-The bill will be heard in the Senate Judiciary Committee on March 20.
+While CCI strongly supports the establishment of respectful work environments for its employees, commissioners are seeking some amendments to the bill that balance workplace protections with increased employer liability concerns.
+The bill will be heard in the Senate Judiciary Committee on March 27.

-Sponsors: Sen. Gonzales and Sen. Winter F., and Rep. Weissman and Rep. Bacon
+Position: Amed Sponsors: Sen. Gonzales and Sen. Winter F., and Rep. Weissman and Rep. Bacon